folafunmi-db/blog-app-django/Notes.md

 With any user input there are security concerns (XSS), proper error handling is therefore required and there are UI considerations.

 Django's built-in Forms abstracts away much of the difficulty and provides a rich set of tools to handle common use cases working with forms.

+To add a new post page:
+- Add url to base html with {% url 'post_new' %}
+- Add URLConf path to app-level urls.py (blog/urls.py) using the BlogCreateView class
+- Define the BlogCreateView class in views.py
+- Added the 'post_new' template

+>The `{% csrf_token %}` is django's provision to pretext our form fro cross-site scripting attacks.
+>**USE IT FOR ALL DJANGO FORM**

+We use the POST methos to specify that data is being sent.
+The output form of the data used is `{{ form.as_p }}` which renders it within `<p>` tags.
+Finally the input type of _submit_ is assigned the value of _"Save"_